There are two registers in Latvia:

 - amendments to easements and encumbrances entered in the first part and their deletions.

-- the basis for the property rights and the amount for which the real estate was acquired, where this is provided,
+- the basis for the property rights and the amount for which the immovable property was acquired, where this is provided,

 - notifications securing claims to property rights and records of these rights,

-- restrictions on disposing of the real estate and encumbering it with rights in rem,
+- restrictions on disposing of the immovable property and encumbering it with rights in rem,

 - appointment of secondary heirs,